 Focus for now on the word “have.”
 Jesus “has” sheep.
 And he has them before they come to him.
 Otherwise, he would not say, “I must bring them also” (verse 16).

 To him [the “shepherd of the sheep,” verse 2] the gatekeeper opens.
 The sheep hear his voice, and he calls his own sheep by name and leads them out.
 When he has brought out all his own, he goes before them, and the sheep follow him, for they know his voice.

 “Before he calls his sheep, they are already his own.”

 Notice the words “his own.”
 Verse 3: “He calls his own sheep.”
 Before he calls them, they are his own.
 Jesus has come to Israel as her Messiah, and he is calling out his own sheep.
 He is creating a new people, a new flock.
 But these sheep are “his own” — he “has” them.
 As verse 16 says, before he calls them some are his and some are not.
 “I have other sheep. . . .
 I must bring them also.”
 That’s the first thing to see: In some sense, Jesus “has” his sheep — they are “his own” — before he brings them.

 How Can Jesus Already Have Them?

-Before we look at the next statement in verse 16, we should ask, “How can Jesus have his own sheep before he calls them and they hear his voice and they respond in faith and come to him?
 The answer is they already belong to God the Father, and he gives these sheep to his Son.
 You can see this in several other places in John.
-For example, in John 17:6 Jesus prays to his Father, “I have manifested your name to the people whom you gave me out of the world.
+For example, in John 17:6, Jesus prays to his Father, “I have manifested your name to the people whom you gave me out of the world.
 Yours they were, and you gave them to me.”
 God had chosen these sheep for himself (“Yours they were”) and he gave them to the Son (“and you gave them to me”).

 The Father’s Election